alainfrk/reusable-ui-elements/readme.md

 **Current status :** work in progress

-**Important :** Due to the CORS policy, elements relying on dynamic content may not load data correctly when accessed via the "file://" protocol.
+**Note :** Due to the CORS policy, elements relying on dynamic content may not load data correctly when accessed via the "file://" protocol.
 To run dynamic elements locally, you need a local server.
 An option is to use the "Live Server" extension in Visual Studio Code.

 | Folder/Element | Description |
 |----------------|-------------|